ember-cli/rfcs/active/0000-addon-options.md

 # Unresolved questions

 * `ember install` can take a list of addons.
 This creates a problem of possible collisions for CL arguments mapping to prompts.
 Possible solution is to pass all args and hope for the best, or the alternative would be to allow for a prefix.
+* Do we need to allow calling prompts at different points in the lifecycle, e.g. `afterInstall`?